CodyDegraffeNiles/CodyDegraffeNiles/README.md

 - ⚡ Fun fact: ...
 -->

-My favorite part of coding is, surprisingly, debugging.
+My favorite part of coding is debugging.
 I crave the sense of accomplishment and the wonder that comes with squashing a particularly hard bug and seeing code working as intended.
 I especially enjoy collaborating with others to fully understand and break down the origin of the bug and fix it.

 Check out my projects below.